Message from the Principal

-The School's Strategic Plan was launched early in 2015, with our three strategic priorities for the next five years: (1) raising our academic ethos and profile; (2) increasing our focus on the arts, creativity and innovation; and (3) connecting meaningfully with the Indian Ocean Rim and becoming more international in our perspective.
+The School's Strategic Plan was launched early in 2015, with three strategic priorities for the following five years: (1) raising our academic ethos and profile; (2) increasing our focus on the arts, creativity and innovation; and (3) connecting meaningfully with the Indian Ocean Rim and becoming more international in our perspective.

 St Mark’s facilities reflect those of a modern yet mature School, with the School currently in the early stages of a projected fifty million dollar building program over a ten year period.
-The first element of the program is the addition of new facilities for the Primary School.
-These facilities opened in early 2017.
-The new spaces allow the School to accommodate a third class in Years 2, 3 and 4.
+The most significant project of the building program to date was the construction of the new Alan Cadby Senior Academic Centre, which opened in 2018.
+The Senior Academic Centre accommodates Senior School students in Years 9 to 12.

-My hope is that St Mark’s students will be typified by their compassion, their resilience, their pursuit of excellence, and their sense of community and global responsibility.
-The Christian values of the School are central to all of this, and the two great commandments to love God and to love one’s neighbour as oneself underpin the strong relationships between students, parents and staff.
-This ethos permeates the fabric of the St Mark’s community, creating a safe and happy place in which to work and learn.
+My hope is that St Mark’s students will be typified by their compassion, acceptance and care of others, resilience, pursuit of being their best selves, and their sense of community and global responsibility.
+The values of the School are central to all of this.
+The two great commandments, to love God and to love one’s neighbour as you love yourself, underpin the strong relationships and partnership between students, parents and staff.
+This ethos typifies the St Mark’s community, creating a safe and happy place in which to work and learn.

 Families who wish to explore the opportunity to secure a St Mark’s education for their children are encouraged to contact the School so that further, and more personalised, information may be provided.